Near and full quasi-optimality of finite element approximations of stationary second-order mean field games: Introduction

 This paper is organized as follows. {In Section~\ref{sec-2-notation} we set the notation and specify the assumptions on the problem.
-In Section~\ref{sec:FEM} we present the framework for discretization, including the general class of stabilized FEM covered by the analysis, as well as two concrete instances from~\cite{osborne2022analysis,osborne2023finite}.
+In Section~\ref{sec:FEM} we present the framework for discretization, including the general class of stabilized FEM covered by the analysis, as well as two concrete instances from~\cite{osborne2022analysis,osborne2024erratum,osborne2023finite}.
 The statement of the main results mentioned above are given in Section~\ref{sec:main_results}.
-The proofs of the main results are then the subjects of the subsequent sections.
-Section~\ref{sec:residuals} shows key stability results for the discretized HJB and KFP equations.
+The proofs of the main results are then the subjects of Sections \ref{sec:residuals} to \ref{sec:main_thm_2}.
+In particular, Section~\ref{sec:residuals} shows key stability results for the discretized HJB and KFP equations.
 In Section~\ref{sec:nonneg_approx}, we consider the near quasi-optimality of nonnegative approximations of the density function, and the $L^2$-norm stability of the discrete MFG system.
-We then apply these results in Section~\ref{sec:main_thm_1} to prove Theorem~\ref{theorem-disc-error-smooth-H-lip} and in Section~\ref{sec:main_thm_2} to prove Theorem~\ref{theorem-disc-error-smooth-H-lip-app}.}
+We then apply these results in Section~\ref{sec:main_thm_1} to prove Theorem~\ref{theorem-disc-error-smooth-H-lip} and in Section~\ref{sec:main_thm_2} to prove Theorem~\ref{theorem-disc-error-smooth-H-lip-app}. {We conclude the paper in Section \ref{sec:numer-exp} with numerical experiments that illustrate Corollary \ref{corollary-optimal-convergence-rate} of Theorem \ref{theorem-disc-error-smooth-H-lip} and the conclusion of Theorem \ref{theorem-disc-error-smooth-H-lip-app} for problems involving nonsmooth solutions.}}